Ex-Pastor Accused of Sexually Assaulting Minor at Virginia Church

-A former youth pastor is accused of sexually assaulting at least one minor at a church in Fairfax County, Virginia, and detectives are trying to extradite him from South Korea.
+A former youth pastor is accused of sexually assaulting at least two minors at a church in Fairfax County, Virginia, and detectives are trying to extradite him from South Korea.

 Sung Woo Hong, known as "Pastor Sam," was a pastor at the Pilgrim Community Church in Burke from 2015 to 2019, police said.